 4 Reasons Why Social Security Disability Claims Are Taking So Long

 Many people seeking Social Security disability benefits are finding they have to plan an extremely long waiting game once they have filed an application for benefits.
 The outrageous backlogs within the Social Security disability appeals process have devastating consequences on claimants.
 Many former prosperous, hard-working individuals are being forced to spend down their savings and retirement accounts in order to survive while waiting to be approved for benefits they rightfully deserve.
-Numerous claimants also face foreclosure on or eviction from their homes.
+Numerous claimants also face foreclosure on or eviction from their homes after doing the steps to SSD determination process.

 So of course the big question on every one’s mind is: WHAT IS TAKING SO LONG?